ASNA/avr-restful-api-template/README.md

+﻿## An ASP.NET RESTful API template for ASNA Visual RPG for .NET

-﻿Several years ago, Microsoft provided its Web API facility for .NET.
+Several years ago, Microsoft provided its Web API facility for .NET.
 This Web API makes it easy to create RESTful services with C# and VB.NET.
 This AVR for NET template provides a subset of MS's Web API—intended specifically for AVR.

 In many cases, RESTful services return Json data.
 Json data is generally fetched with JavaScript and used to dynamically populate a Web page--but it is also used as a data transfer format business-to-business services.
 When used to populate a page, that resulting Json may be used to populate an autocomplete lookup or a custom grid element like [DataTables](https://datatables.net/) or [Tabulator](http://tabulator.info/).